dynarithmic/twain_library/README.md

 More detailed instructions on adding your own resource file can be found <a href="https://github.com/dynarithmic/twain_library/tree/master/additional_language_resources" target="_blank">here</a>.

+**Important Note**:

+There has been an ongoing issue using **WIA** (Windows Image Acquisition) drivers and DTWAIN.
+DTWAIN is designed for fully supported, true, **TWAIN** drivers.
+Therefore, if the manufacturer for your device has both a TWAIN driver and WIA drivers, choose the TWAIN driver (you will know the driver is WIA if the name in the "Select Source" dialog box starts with **WIA-**).

+You can still select WIA drivers from the Select Source dialog, but the correct behavior of the driver is not guaranteed.
+Measures have been made to allow WIA drivers to operate correctly within DTWAIN, but their stability is not guaranteed.
+In future versions of DTWAIN, WIA native support may be added that does not use TWAIN, but as of this time, it is best to use only TWAIN drivers.

 ----------
 ### I don't have a TWAIN device or scanner installed on my system.
 How do I work with DTWAIN?
 There are sample virtual TWAIN devices [found here](https://github.com/dynarithmic/twain_library/tree/master/SampleTWAINDevices).
 Once installed, these devices will be available for selection for acquiring images, similar to an installed scanner.